-Kirklees is set in the heart of West Yorkshire and has a growing population of 425,500 (source: Kirklees Fact Sheets, Population and households, November 2013).
+Kirklees is set in the heart of West Yorkshire and has a growing population.

 With the two major centres of Huddersfield and Dewsbury it also encompasses the smaller towns of Batley, Birstall, Cleckheaton, Denby Dale, Heckmondwike, Holmfirth, Kirkburton, Marsden, Meltham, Mirfield and Slaithwaite.

 We are a metropolitan single tier authority, the 13th biggest local authority in the UK in terms of population.
 We have an elected Leader and Cabinet structure, and a very talented and dedicated workforce.
 This is the council's structure: Chief Executive, strategic directors and service directors